beepy/mystery-theater-browser/content/about.md

 There is [a complete collection of all episodes, without descriptions, on the Internet Archive](https://archive.org/details/cbs_radio_mystery_theater), but the fidelity of the recordings varies.
 I wanted a way to provide superior recordings, which exist for many episodes, when they were available.

+### Progress

+Each episode is being manually reviewed to ensure the best recording is offered.
+At the same time, new descriptions are being written and episodes are receiving thematic tags (e.g., whoddunit, sci-fi, paranormal).
+Currently {{complete}} episodes have been processed ({{percent}}%).
+Estimated completion date is January 2025.

 ## Sources

 I have no connection with these individuals; they have generously provided these resources for this public domain work on the web which I have used to compile the data for this site: